Munchy's: International expansion

 A 120,000 sqft warehouse was commissioned to be built.
 Munchy's had more recently adopted a new third-party logistics provider to enable its business to be executed with "Speed to Market" distribution.

 All Munchy's products are manufactured solely under the brand name of Munchy's, with a record of 80 SKUs (Stock-Keeping Units) under their belt.
 The main product offerings for Munchy's are Krunch, Muzic, Munchy's, Lexus and Captain Munch.

 1997 saw the introduction of MunchWorld Marketing Sdn Bhd, Munchy's marketing arm and sole distributor of Munchy's products.
 This entity was set up to spearhead Munchy's branding, marketing, advertising, events, promotions and distribution.

+In 2018, CVC Capital Partners acquired 100% of Munchy's.

-In 2021, Universal Robina of the Philippines acquired Munchy's for 1.925 billion Malaysian Ringgit.
+In 2021, Universal Robina of the Philippines acquired 100% of Munchy's for 1.925 billion Malaysian Ringgit from CVC Capital Partners.

 Operations

 Munchy Food Industries Sdn Bhd remains the manufacturing and group headquarters for the Munchy's brand.
 Munchy's maintains branches in Ipoh, Butterworth, Johor Bahru, Kota Bharu, Kuantan, Malacca City, Kota Kinabalu, Kuching and international offices in Singapore, Thailand and Indonesia.

 MunchWorld Marketing Sdn Bhd, was established as Munchy's marketing arm and sole distributor of Munchy's products.